-It’s a good idea to touch base with the teacher to see what ideas she may have for when music time rolls around (Anyone else get that cart joke?
-No?
-Okay, moving on…).
-Can the students sit in the carpet area on the floor?
-Would sitting in a chair provide better physical structure and boundaries?
-How many paraprofessionals will be present during music time (lunch breaks are usually staggered for them)?
-How will they sit in accordance to the students they work with?
-Knowing where and how you’d like your students to sit, along with asking the teacher to have the students ready and waiting for when you arrive, helps eliminate a lot of wasted time for your class.
+Determining the answers to those questions, along with asking the teacher to have the students ready and waiting for when you arrive, helps eliminate a lot of wasted time for your music class.
 Also, be mindful of what direction your students are facing.
 Are they facing the teacher’s computer which causes a distraction as the teacher types emails or lesson plans during music class?
 Are they sitting near or facing an area with lots of toys or books that they may be tempted to pull down or take out during music time?
 Don’t be afraid to bring up your concerns with the teacher and work together towards a solution.

 Redirecting behavior and giving verbal prompts with as few words as possible is a technique that many special needs teachers incorporate because it clearly and concisely lets the student know what they need to do.
 Along with that, these short phrases will save you time PLUS save your voice.
 And while we’re on the topic of saving your voice...

 I’m all about using a good visual to get the point across!
 Having a picture that demonstrates what you want the student to do is great because you can easily point to it or hold it up without saying a word.
 An example of this in action is when I’m singing melodic echoing patterns with students one at a time, and while I’m using my 'pretend microphone' working with one student, another student might interrupt by trying to take their turn or asking about the most random thing ever.
 I’ll simply take the Quiet Voice poster and hold it up while continuing to echo with the student I’m working with.
 Or, if it was an interrupting question, I'll hold up the Raise Your Hand poster as a reminder.
 No time lost and no vocal explanation needed!
 The Quiet Voice picture I use is an enlarged up copy of a PCS (Picture Communication Symbol) through BoardMaker software.
 BoardMaker is quite expensive, but it's a very standard purchase districts make for certified special needs teachers to use in their students' communication charts and visuals around their classrooms.
 Ask the teacher in your school building and they'll probably be more than happy to help and print out images for you to use since it matches what their students see daily in their programs.

 I asked for a bigger copy of the 'quiet' PCS and added the words "Quiet Voice" on top before laminating it.
-BEST DECISION EVER!!
-In trying to teach taking turns and listening skills, the Quiet Voice poster along with the Raise Your Hand one are easily my most often used posters (for ALL of my classes, really).
-So think about the key phrases, verbal prompts, or redirects you repeatedly say and ask the special needs teacher at your school if they have a corresponding visual that they use for the same situations in their classroom.
+BEST DECISION EVER!
+In trying to teach skills such as taking turns, waiting, and listening, the four posters above are easily my most often used posters (for ALL of my classes, really).
+So think about the key phrases, verbal prompts, or redirects you repeatedly say and ask the special needs teacher at your school if they have a corresponding visual that they use for similar situations in their classroom.
 Print it.
 Laminate it.
-Add magnet strips to it.
+Add magnet strips to the back of it.
 And use it!
 The consistency of visuals is good for your students and your voice will thank you!

 How about you?
 What are some difficulties you face being on a cart in a special needs classroom?
 What techniques or strategies have you found helpful in your music classes?
 “Sharing is caring” so leave some valuable jewels of wisdom in the comments below!